campg2j003/JAWS-Script-for-Audacity/What's new.md

 # New in 2.2.0-beta-2017-11-04
 - Updated the installer to use version that uses JAWSUtil.vbs from the BX Toolkit rev 1876 by Doug Lee.
 The installer now compiles scripts correctly for all languages during the install.
+- The installer offers to display the installer log on exit.
 # New in 2.2.0-beta-2017-10-14
 - Updated German files.
 Removed deu/audacity.jkm and modified installer acordingly.
 # New in 2.2.0-beta-2017-10-07